-In the previous section, we see that our models outperformed many strong baselines in six different datasets of the two different recommendation problems.
+In the previous section, we see that our proposed models outperformed many strong baselines in six different datasets of the two different recommendation problems.
 In this part, we explore why did we achieve those better results?
-As "attention is all you need" [54], the core reason brought us an surpassed performance accredit to the metricbased attention which are further refined via multi-hop design.
+As "attention is all you need" [53], the core reason brought us an surpassed performance accredit to the metric-based attention which are further refined via multi-hop design.
 Therefore, we want to explore quantitatively and qualitatively how our attention with multi-hop design worked by answering two smaller research questions: (i) what did our metric-based attention with multi-hop design learn?, (ii) did the metric-based attention with multi-hop design improve recommendation results?
-Without a special mention, since our SDMR model just learned a combination between SDP and SDM, we explore SDM in this section to understand how attention with multi-hop design works.
+Without a special mention, since our SDMR model just learned a combination between SDP and SDM without re-learning the learned-already parameters in SDP and SDM, we use our SDM model in this section to understand how attention with multi-hop design works.
 Note that we conduct this analysis for ML-100k only due to space limitation and the availability of movies genre in ML-100k (for visualization in Figure 7).